 The first step you take when you have found the right job?

-- Recruiters are very strict considering the unconventional method of applying for work from home jobs
+- Recruiters are very strict considering the unconventional method of applying for work-from-home jobs.

-- Writing a too lengthy resume
+- Writing a lengthy résumé that’s too lengthy

 - Following the wrong formats

 - Not giving a proper objective/introduction